LowLevelJam/LLJam0001/submissions/via_c3_ais_asm/README.md

 Tried to get IO port writes to work so it is possible to send bytes from within AIS code.
 Couldn't get that to work.
 Still some time left tomorrow, but will need to finish the assembler, write some demo with stuff that does work.
 And looking into how submit the project.

 ### Day 8: TBD, but < 10.5h until deadline
-Loaded PAYLOAD at known position and got jumps working.
+Payload is now loaded at known position and got jumps working.
 Next step is to finish DynAsm symbol support.
+DynAsm symbol support work.
+Only jump and some arithmetic instruction are supported by the assembler for now, how do I make an interesting demo with that?